hrdsl21/database-api-connection/README.md

 # Database-api-connection
-Easy way to connect database Mysql with api
-I use apache  server for Mysql
+Easy way to connect database Mysql with api, for mysql i use apache server

 ## Installation
-Use pip install

-##Library:
-fastapi
-mysqlclient
-pydantic
-SQLAlchemy
-starlette
-uvicorn
+`pip install -r reuirements.txt`

+## Run program:
+`uvicorn app:api --reload`

 ## Configuration
 This script show first step on connection and preper base and fast_api to build future app